-- Visual expressions-painting, photography, dance, theater, design, and architecture
+- Visual expression--painting, photography, dance, theater, design, and architecture

-- Submit their application, transcript, and two recommendation letters from two Gallaudet faculty or staff members who are familiar with the applicant's academic/personal ability.
+- Submit their application, transcript, and letters of recommendation from two Gallaudet faculty or staff members who are familiar with the applicant's academic/personal ability.

-- Register for WLC 395- "Deaf Chinese: Visual Expressions and Daily Life" for the Spring 2014 semester.
+- Register for WLC 395- "Deaf Chinese: Visual Expressions and Daily Life" for the spring 2015 semester.

-***Only ten students will be accepted into the course/trip; each will receive a monetary award to cover most of the trip to China.
-See cost details below).
+***Only eight students will be accepted into the course/trip; each will receive a monetary award to cover most of the trip to China.
+(See cost details below).
 Decisions on who will participate will be made by November 24.

-Contact the Office of International Programs and Services (HMB E254) for application materials.
-All documents and the completed application must be submitted by the application deadline of November 8, 2013.
-Late applications can be considered on a space-available basis.
-Acceptance into the program will depend in part upon the quality of your application and the strength of your letters of recommendation.
-If you are not accepted, you will be notified prior to the beginning of the spring semester and you will have to withdraw from the course.
-Students accepted to the program are expected to immediately make a non-refundable deposit of $200.00.
+Contact the Office of Research Support and International Affairs (RSIA) in Dawes House 304 for application materials.
+All documents and the completed application must be submitted by the application deadline of November 14.
+Late applications will be considered on a space-available basis.
+Acceptance into the program will depend in part upon the quality of the application and the strength of the letters of recommendation.
+Applicants who are not accepted will be notified prior to the beginning of the spring semester and must withdraw from the course.
+Students accepted to the program are expected to immediately make a non-refundable deposit of $200.